Barley

 In general the ancient Chinese medical texts cite that it enters the Stomach, Spleen, Urine Bladder, and Gallbladder.
 The flavor of Barley is sweet and salty, and it is considered to be cool in temperature.

 Barley is widely known in Chinese medicine for its ability to strengthen the spleen-pancreas making it an excellent choice for diabetics.
 Barley regulates the stomach and fortifies the intestines while building blood and yin fluids.
 Barley moistens dryness and promotes diuresis.
 It also benefits the gallbladder and nervous system.
-Barley is very easy to digest.
+Barley is very easy to digest and may help to reduce bloating.

 To make a decoction of barley water boil 2 ounces of barley in 1 quart of water.
 A decoction of barley water can be used for convalescents and invalids, or to treat diarrhea.
 Barley water can also be used to soothe inflamed membranes, alleviate painful urination, reduce tumors, swellings, and watery accumulations such as edema.
 Add barley to a soup to reduce fever.